Chevrolet Caprice: 1975–1976

 The 1975 models received a new front end with swept-back headlights, revised grille, and turn signals returned to the bumper which also angles backward at both ends.
 New taillights now wrap around rear fenders.
-Caprice Classic Sport sedans now feature opera windows in the D-pillars.
+Caprice Classic Sport sedans now feature opera windows in the C-pillars.
 The dashboard, radio and climate control graphics were revised; the speedometer read up to 100 mi/h, and had smaller numbers for kilometers per hour.
 The Caprice convertible would be discontinued after the 1975 model year along with its full-size B-body counterparts including the Oldsmobile Delta 88, Buick Centurion, and Pontiac Grand Ville.
 Just about 8,350 Caprice Classic convertibles found buyers in 1975.

 As fuel economy became a bigger priority among Americans following the Arab Oil Embargo of late 1973 and early 1974, Chevy made the smaller 145 hp 350 cuin small block V8 with two-barrel carburetor standard on all Caprice models except wagons for 1975.
 In California, the four-barrel 155 hp 350 V8 was the base engine and this engine was unavailable elsewhere.
 Optional engines included the 175 hp 400 cuin small block V8 (standard on wagons) and 215 hp 454 cuin big block, the last was not available in California.
 All engines except for the 454 were single exhaust systems with the introduction of the catalytic converter.
 Station wagons that used the 454 now featured dual exhaust as well.
 Also introduced this year were GM's "High Energy" electronic ignition and radial tires that were advertised as part of "Chevrolet's New Efficiency System."
 The theme of economy continued through to the new options this year: A new "Econominder" gauge package included a temperature gauge and a "fuel econominder", the second being a gauge alerting drivers as to when their driving habits caused the engine to use more or less fuel.
 Also new on the options list: intermittent windshield wipers, and 50/50 seating options on the Impala coupe/sedan and Caprice Classic convertible models.